marekzan/veno/examples/CONFIG.md

 ### GitHub

-For the repo value you just take the part of the url with the `username/reponame`
+For the identifier value you just take the part of the url with the `username/reponame`

 ```
 {